ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 ## Validate changes

 With everything done, we can now do the final check.
-Does Drupal have the right database credientals?
+Does Drupal have the right database credentials?
 Let's find out!

 1. Using a web browser, visit the DigitalOcean web portal.
 2. Navigate to **Manage** &gt; **Networking** and open the **Load Balancers** tab.